NeDether/NethersMidiMusicReplacer/README.md

 This is a modification for spore.

-Don't let the name fool you, this mods simply replaces the Millitary Editor music with Watery Graves from PVZ (in the style of spore)
+Don't let the name fool you, this mods simply replaces the Military Editor music with Watery Graves from PVZ (in the style of spore)

 This mod evolved from a [shitpost](https://youtu.be/iCoegikanw0) I made.